dnordgren/DistributedImageProcessing/README.md

 $ pkg-config --cflags opencv
 $ pkg-config --libs opencv
 ```
+Next, add OpenCV library location to make linking work.

+4. Create a `opencv.conf` file at `/etc/ld.so.conf.d/`.
+5. Add the location of your OpenCV library to the `opencv.conf` file (probably `/usr/local/lib`)
+6. Run `sudo ldconfig -v`

+You should now be able to run any OpenCV executable.

 ## Compile OpenCV code
 To compile any `.cpp` OpenCV program, use the `Makefile` like: